jgoux/preview-environments-per-pull-request-using-aws-cdk-and-github-actions/README.md

 Here are some ideas (and maybe future posts) :
 - Using your own custom domain to have pretty preview urls like `https://pr-1-my-awesome-branch.jgoux.dev` using AWS Route53.
 - Going full stack and serverless, adding lambdas and a RDS database to the stack with the same previews and isolation guarantees!
+- Generating infrastructure dynamically based on your application's code
 - Strategies to speed up the deployment with CDK and optimizing costs by splitting your stack into an always up and shared `StableStack` and temporaries `DynamicStack-${STAGE}`.

 I want to use this post to thanks all the people that took the time to answer my *numerous* questions across Twitter, Github issues, Discord, Zoom, Slack and more recently the [AWS CDK Slack community](https://cdk.dev).

-I can't list everyone, I ask too many questions 😂.
-I'm very grateful to be in communities of such talented, open-minded and inclusive people.
+I can't list everyone, I ask too many questions 😂, but I want to give a special thanks to [Thorsten Hoeger](https://twitter.com/hoegertn) and [Kenneth Winner](https://twitter.com/KenWin0x539) for proofreading this post.
+I'm very grateful to be in communities of such talented, opened and nice people.

 This is my first post ever, over the years I greatly benefited from OSS and I want to give back to the community. ❤️

-Don't hesitate to ping me on [Twitter](https://twitter.com/_jgx_) if you want to chat about anything, my DMs are always open!
+Don't hesitate to ping me on [Twitter](https://twitter.com/_jgx_) 🐦 if you want to chat about anything, my DMs are always open!